Mattias Männilaan

-Mattias Männilaan (born 8 September 2001) is an Estonian footballer who plays for Estonian Premium liiga side Nõmme Kalju FC Männilaan plays as a centre-forward.
+Mattias Männilaan (born 8 September 2001) is an Estonian footballer who plays as a centre-forward for Estonian Premium liiga side Nõmme Kalju FC and the Estonia national team.

 Club career

 Flora

 Männilaan came through the youth system at FC Flora.
 He made his debut in the Meistriliiga on 16 May 2018, coming off the bench in a 2–1 win against FC Kuressaare.
 He scored his first goal in Meistriliiga later on in the same season in a 6–0 victory against Pärnu JK Vaprus.

 Holstein Kiel

 Männilaan spent the first half of the following season rehabbing from an ankle ligament tear.
 In spite of the injury, he was sent on loan to Holstein Kiel, a German team then playing in 2.
 Bundesliga, for the second half of the year.
 Männilaan was assigned to Holstein's under-19 team, making his debut in A-Junioren Bundesliga on 10 August 2019.
 He scored his first goal in the league on 8 December against FC Energie Cottbus U19.
 However, that game would also end up being his last for the team.